shawakash/task/README.md

 ## Scalability

 - Efficient CSV processing for large files (10,000+ records).
-- [Optional] Integration with a message queue for sending emails to ensure robustness.
+- Integration with a message queue for sending emails to ensure robustness.
+- Can be deployed to kub8s for high scalablity.

 ## Unsubscribe Feature